MOSO Real Estate Agent - Licensing and Onboarding

 Obtain sponsorship from Loan Factory

-- Login to your eLicensing account
+• Log in to your eLicensing account

-- Hang your license with Loan Factory (DRE #: 10771313)
+• Transfer your license to Loan Factory (DRE #: 01771313)

 Make sure your NMLS loan license is "California - DRE"

-- If "California - DFPI", please call them 855-665-7123 (9AM - 9PM EST) and ask them to switch to "California - DRE"
+• If it is listed as "California - DFPI", please call 855-665-7123 (9AM - 9PM EST) and request a switch to "California - DRE".

 Sign the Real Estate Independent Contractor Agreement with Loan Factory.
 This may be automated and you may be able to sign online, as part of the onboarding process.